 On March 9, 2023, the Company was notified by Takeda of the achievement of the milestone event related to the completion of a non-clinical milestone for one of the specified disease indications within the field of lysosomal storage disorders under the Takeda Agreement.
-Accordingly, the Company recorded a receivable for \$0.5 million as of March 31, 2023.
+Accordingly, the Company received a milestone payment of \$0.5 million during the three months ended June 30, 2023.